 How to Connect Two Computers and Share Files Between Them

-In order to connect two computers and share files between them, you must have corresponding network capabilities in both computers.
-The connectivity can be achieved through wired or wireless LAN and USB configurations listed below:
+In order to connect two computers and share files between them, the two must have corresponding network capabilities.
+Connectivity can be achieved through wired or wireless LAN and USB configurations listed below:

 - Crossover/straight-through cable - wired network